 Our counsellors are professionally trained in psychology, social work, counselling, couples therapy or psychotherapy.
 They are sensitive to the needs of people living with HIV and members of the LGBTI community.
 All counsellors are bound by a code of practice privacy, confidentiality and duty of care policies.

-The counselling service is in South Yarra and easily accessible by train and tram.
+The counselling service is based in our location on St Kilda Road, Melbourne and easily accessible by tram.

 Monday to Thursday 9AM - 8PM

 Friday 9AM - 4PM